 First off, we should establish the fact that this myth is 100 percent false.
 This doesn’t stop people from talking about it and telling their friends with absolute certainty that it is, in fact, correct.
 Now that we have that out of the way, let’s learn how and why we know this to be true.

-The primary object when it comes to casinos pumping oxygen into the build, is that it is illegal!
+The primary object when it comes to casinos pumping oxygen into the building, is that it is illegal!
 In fact, members of the Las Vegas Gaming Commission make regular appearances in each casino to test the oxygen levels in the building.
-They are make sure this exact thing isn’t happening.
-So there is reason number one.
+They are making sure this exact thing isn’t happening.
+So, there is reason number one.

 Finally, we have to consider the fire hazards.
 Oxygen is a well-known accelerant, which means it dramatically speeds up the spread of a fire.
 Pumping oxygen into a crowed casino would be very dangerous indeed.